lorensen/VTKExamples/src/VTKBook/Introduction.md

 With the introduction of computers and the ability to generate enormous amounts of data, visualization offers the technology to make the best use of our highly developed visual senses.
 Certainly other technologies such as statistical analysis, artificial intelligence, mathematical filtering, and sampling theory will play a role in large-scale data processing.
 However, because visualization directly engages the vision system and human brain, it remains an unequaled technology for understanding and communicating data.

 Visualization offers significant financial advantages as well.
 In today's competitive markets, computer simulation teamed with visualization can reduce product cost and improve time to market.
 A large cost of product design has been the expense and time required to create and test design prototypes.
 Current design methods strive to eliminate these physical prototypes, and replace them with digital equivalents.
 This digital prototyping requires the ability to create and manipulate product geometry, simulate the design under a variety of operating conditions, develop manufacturing techniques, demonstrate product maintenance and service procedures, and even train operators on the proper use of the product before it is built.
 Visualization plays a role in each case.
 Already CAD systems are used routinely to model product geometry and design manufacturing procedures.
 Visualization enables us to view the geometry, and see special characteristics such as surface curvature.
 For instance, analysis techniques such as finite element, finite difference, and boundary element techniques are used to simulate product performance; and visualization is used to view the results.
 Recently, human ergonomics and anthropometry are being analyzed using computer techniques in combination with visualization \[MDHMS\] .
 Three-dimensional graphics and visualization are being used to create training sequences.
 Often these are incorporated into a hypertext document or World Wide Web (WWW) pages.
 Another practical use of graphics and visualization has been in-flight simulators.
-This has been shown to be a significant cost-savings as compared to flying real air-planes and is an effective training method.
+This has been shown to be a significant cost savings as compared to flying real airplanes and is an effective training method.

 ## 1.3 Imaging, Computer Graphics, and Visualization

 There is confusion surrounding the difference between imaging, computer graphics, and visualization.
 We offer these definitions.

 - *Imaging* , or image processing, is the study of 2D pictures, or images.
 This includes techniques to transform (e.g., rotate, scale, shear), extract information from, analyze, and enhance images.

+!!! warning "Missing Figure"
     **Figure 1--1** The visualization process.
 Data from various sources is repeatedly transformed to extract, derive, and enhance information.

 The resulting data is mapped to a graphics system for display.